frumbert/wp2moodle-moodle/README.md

 This is the Moodle-end of a two-part plugin that allows users to authenticate within wordpress and open a Moodle site.
 To get the Wordpress-end plugin, check this git: https://github.com/frumbert/wp2moodle--wordpress-

 Data is encrypted at the Wordpress end and handed over a standard http GET request.
 Only the minimum required information is sent in order to create a Moodle user record.
-The user is automatically created if not present at the Moodle end, and then authenticated, and (optionally) enrolled in a Cohort.
+The user is automatically created if not present at the Moodle end, and then authenticated, and (optionally) enrolled in a Cohort, a Group, or both.

 Demo
 -----